 RICHARD B. WEST has served as Chief Financial Officer of PCA since March 1999 and as Secretary since April 1999.
 From March 1999 to June 1999, Mr. West also served as Treasurer of PCA.
 Mr. West served as Vice President of Finance of TPI's containerboard group from 1995 to April 1999.
-Prior to joining Tenneco, Mr. West spent 20 years with International Paper Company where he served as an Internal Auditor, Internal Audit Manager and Manufacturing Controller for the Printing Papers Group and Director/Business Process Redesign.
+Prior to joining Tenneco, Mr. West spent 20 years with International Paper where he served as an Internal Auditor, Internal Auditor, Internal Auditor, Internal Auditor, Internal Auditor/Business Process Redesign.

 MARK W. KOWLZAN has served as Vice President-Containerboard/Wood Products of PCA since April 1999.
 From 1998 to April 1999, Tenneco employed Mr. Kowlzan as Vice President and General Manager-Containerboard/ Wood Products and from May 1996 to 1998, as Operations Manager and Mill Manager of the Counce mill.
-Prior to joining Tenneco, Mr. Kowlzan spent 15 years at International Paper Company, where he held a series of operational positions within its mill organization.
+Prior to joining Tenneco, Mr. Kowlzan spent 15 years at International Paper, where he held a series of operational positions within its mill organization.

 ANDREA L. DAVEY has served as Vice President-Human Resources, Paperboard Packaging of PCA since April 1999.
 From 1994 to April 1999 Ms. Davey was employed principally by Tenneco where she held the positions of Director of Field Employee Relations, Director of Training and Development, Director of Compensation and Benefits, and Project Manager of HRIS project and also served in the capacity of Vice President-Human Resources, Paperboard Packaging from May 1997 to April 1999.
 From 1992 to joining Tenneco in 1994, Ms. Davey served as Director of Human Resources for the Bakery division of Sara Lee Corporation.
-From 1989 to that time, she served as Human Resource Manager for the Converting Group of International Paper Company.
+From 1989 to that time, she served as Human Resource Manager for the Converting Group of International Paper.
 Prior to that time, Ms. Davey spent five years with ITT Corporation, where she served as Human Resources Manager.